 She taught me to be courteous and polite to others if I expect them to be courteous and polite to me.
 To say “Please” and “Thank You” and words you can’t use too much.

 She taught me to do right because it is the right thing to do.
-You don’t do right just when someone is watching or because you “feel” like it, you do right because that is what you are suppose to do.
+You don’t do right just when someone is watching or because you “feel” like it, you do right because that is what you are supposed to do.

 She taught me not to give up when undertaking a task.
-If I failed she taught me to regroup and keep trying until I succeeded.
+If I failed, she taught me to regroup and keep trying until I succeeded.
 If you want something out of life it must be earned not handed to you.

 She taught me to watch the company I kept because who I hung around would shape who I became.
-She told me if I hung around skunks I would smell like one.
+She told me if I hung around skunks, I would smell like one.
 That was good advice when I went off to college in the hippie era and drugs and alcohol were easily accessible.

 She taught me to respect others even if I didn’t agree with them, and if I couldn’t to turn and walk away.
 I have done my best to do that, and, yes, there have been many times I have had to walk away!